elevate0123/CSE/06 Sociology/Value Addition/Paper 2 Crisp Notes.md

 3.  **Ghurye's Key Contributions**
     1.  **On Caste (*Caste and Race in India*):**
-        *   Defined caste by 6 core features: segmental division, hierarchy, social restrictions, civil/religious disabilities, lack of occupational choice, endogamy.
+        *   *==Defined caste by 6 core features: segmental division, hierarchy, social restrictions, civil/religious disabilities, lack of occupational choice, endogamy.==*
         *   Saw caste as a unique, pan-Indian institution.
     2.  **On Tribes (*The Scheduled Tribes*):**
         *   Viewed tribes as "backward Hindus," not separate entities.